ankane/s3tk/README.md

 ## IAM Policies

-Here are the policies needed for each command.
+Here are the permissions needed for each command.
 Only include statements you need.

 ```json
 {